 (a) The Master and the Carrier shall be at liberty to comply with any order or directions or recommendations in connection with the transport under this Contract of carriage given by any Government or Authority, or anybody acting or purporting to act on behalf of such Government or Authority, or having under the terms of the insurance on the vessel the right to give such orders or directions or recommendations.

 (b) Should it appear that the performance of the transport would expose the vessel or any cargo on board to risk of seizure or damage or delay in consequence of war, warlike operations, blockade, riots, civil commotion or piracy, or any person on board to the risk of loss of life or freedom, or that any such risk has increased, the Master may discharge the cargo at port of loading or any other safe and convenient port.
-The Master may in his absolute discretion decide to proceed in a convoy or a joint sailing with other vessels or to chose an alternative, non-direct route to protect the crew, vessel and cargo.
-Any time, including waiting time thereby lost, shall be for the account of the Merchant calculated at the detention/demurrage rate.
-Any additional costs including the additional cost of time lost sailing an alternate route (e.g., rounding Africa) shall be for Merchant’s account and shall be calculated at the detention or demurrage rate.
+The Master may in his absolute discretion decide to proceed in a convoy or a joint sailing with other vessels or to choose an alternative, non-direct route to protect the crew, vessel and cargo.
+Any time, including waiting time thereby lost, shall be for the account of the Merchant calculated at the detention rate.
+Any additional costs such as but not limited to additional bunkers used plus the additional cost of time lost sailing an alternative route (e.g., rounding Africa) shall be for Merchant's account.
+The additional cost of time lost shall be calculated at the detention rate.

 16. Canals and Waterways

 Merchant acknowledges that the freight paid or to be paid under this Contract assumes that the vessel will travel through waterways, natural or artificial, including the Panama Canal and the Suez Canal, (“Waterway”) where such transit is the shortest and/or most convenient route to the discharge port.
-Merchant acknowledges that there is a risk that any such Waterway may be blocked, closed or that the vessel may encounter significant delay (more than 72 hours waiting time) at such Waterway.
-In such event or reasonably anticipated event, at the Carrier's discretion, (1) the vessel may wait at or off the Waterway, and/or (2) the vessel may sail such alternative route as the Carrier deems suitable, and/or (3) the Master may discharge the cargo at a close or convenient port with all of the Carrier's obligations under this contract being considered fulfilled.
-The Merchant shall be liable to pay the Carrier detention at the detention rate (USD 20,000 or such other sum stated on the Bill of Lading) per day pro rata for any time waiting exceeding 48 hours and the consequent increase in time for sailing an alternative route plus any additional costs, including bunkers.
+Merchant acknowledges that there is a risk that any such Waterway may be blocked, closed or that the vessel may encounter significant delay (more than 72 hours waiting time) at such Waterway or that a transit of such Waterway may be possible at significantly increased costs only.
+In such event or reasonably anticipated event, at the Carrier's absolute discretion, (1) the vessel may wait at or off the Waterway, and/or (2) the vessel may sail such alternative route as the Carrier deems suitable, and/or (3) the Carrier may choose to pay increased charges for priority transit if available and/or (4) the Master may discharge the cargo at a close or convenient port with all of the Carrier's obligations under this contract being considered fulfilled.
+The Merchant shall be liable to pay the Carrier detention at the detention rate (USD 30,000 or such other sum stated on the Bill of Lading) per day pro rata for any time waiting exceeding 72 hours.
+Where option 2 is exercised, the Merchant shall in addition, pay compensation for the consequent increase in time for sailing an alternative route in accordance with the agreed detention rate plus additional bunkers plus any additional costs.
+Where option 3 is exercised, Merchant shall also pay compensation for increased charges for priority transit.
+Where option 4 is exercised the Merchant shall also pay any additional charges or costs incurred in discharging the cargo.

 17. Defences and Limits of Liability for the Carrier, Servants, Agents and Managers